Takeaways from Day 14 of the Donald Trump hush money trial | KRDO

 Beyond the details of the alleged encounter itself, Trump’s attorneys and prosecutors had Daniels tell conflicting accounts of her financial situation.

-Necheles continued to suggest that Daniels was making money off of saying she had sex with Trump, pointing to a tweet where she said she’d earned 1 million dollars and others where she directed her supporters to her online store after Trump was indicted.
+Necheles continued to suggest that Daniels was making money off of saying she had sex with Trump, pointing to a tweet where she said she’d earned $1 million and others where she directed her supporters to her online store after Trump was indicted.

 “You’re celebrating the indictment by selling things from your store,” Necheles asked.